Lali-Sed/Lali-Sed/README.md

 🌱 I’m also learning R, expanding my python skills and proficient in SQL

-⚡ I've started a 7 week intense data analysis program with University of Helsinki
+⚡ I've started doing Kaggle short courses on Python and SQL

 👯 I’m looking to collaborate on any projects or hackathons that are data related